timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 ---

-*By Sam Hart and Max Einhorn — thank you to Myles O’Neil, Krane, and Michael Ippolito for their review*
+*By Sam Hart and Max Einhorn — thank you to Myles O’Neil, Krane, and Michael Ippolito for their thoughtful review*

 ---